ctolon/haredis/README.md

-# haredis: Python Extension for redis with Abstractions
+# haredis: Python Extension for Redis Lock-Release Algorithm

 `haredis` is a Python module integrating redis/aioredis lock-release algorithms with a simple way in High Availability.